tc39/proposal-smart-pipelines/readme.md

 )
 ```

-The code above could be much terser and (literally) straightforward.
-This proposal’s smart pipe operator would allow the piping of data through expressions.
-This terseness would make both reading and writing easier for the JavaScript programmer.
-It is statically rewritable into already valid code, it has zero runtime cost.
+With the smart pipe operator, the code above could be much terser and (literally) straightforward.
+Data values would be through expressions in a much flattened syntax tree.
+This terseness and flatness would make both reading and editing easier for the JavaScript programmer.
+It is statically rewritable into already valid code, with theoretically zero runtime cost.
 ```js
 stringPromise
   |> await #